Farm Management Minute: Balance sheet accuracy

 9. Verify outstanding current loan balances and accrued interest as of the year-end close of business.

 10. Include any large bills that were not paid in the prior year.

 Quite a few key financial ratios are calculated with current assets and current liabilities so accuracy in these numbers is especially important.
-Please contact SD Center Farm/Ranch Management at 1-800-684-1969 if you are interested in joining our program.
-Once a year, we compile a comprehensive whole farm analysis for our clients along with working with them throughout the year in various capacities.
+Please contact the South Dakota Center for Farm/Ranch Management at 1-800-684-1969 if you are interested in joining our program.
+Once a year we compile a comprehensive whole farm analysis for our students along with assisting them throughout the year in various capacities.